Antônio de Almeida Lustosa

-Antônio de Almeida Lustosa (11 February 1886 - 14 August 1974) was a Brazilian Roman Catholic prelate and professed member from the Salesians of Don Bosco.
+Antônio de Almeida Lustosa (11 February 1886 - 14 August 1974) was a Brazilian religious priest of the Salesians of Don Bosco and a prelate in the Roman Catholic Church.
 Lustosa served in two dioceses and two archdioceses in his career where he was reputed for his holiness and his learning.
 He introduced a range of innovations from media to new parishes and seminaries in order to restore his dioceses and archdioceses.
 He was a constant evangelizer and was also an author who wrote children's literature and music in addition to hagiographical and theological works.
 Lustosa was still a reluctant bishop but accepted each new position in obedience.
 His health forced him to retire in 1963 and he still remained a noted pastor following his resignation.

-His reputation for holiness had been noted in his life while he served in his dioceses and archdioceses and steps were taken in order to initialize a potential beatification process.
-The cause opened in 1992 and he became titled as a Servant of God.
-Pope Francis named him as Venerable on 22 June 2023.
+His reputation for holiness had been noted while he served in his dioceses and archdioceses and steps were taken in order to initialize a beatification process.
+The cause opened in 1992; Pope Francis named im as venerable on 22 June 2023.